usc-isi-i2/festival-text-to-speech-service/README.md

 + The Festival manual is located at [http://www.cstr.ed.ac.uk/projects/festival/manual/festival_toc.html] (http://www.cstr.ed.ac.uk/projects/festival/manual/festival_toc.html).
 Reference it for more details and client/server API.

 ###Creating the web service (using Maven)
 + An example web service is included in the "festival_service" folder using the Jersey framework.
-Before compiling with Maven, the custom JAVE library must be added.
-The jar file is located in the lib/ folder.
-From the project base directory, execute
+The service has dependencies on the JAVE library as well as the Jersey framework.
+A local repository has already been included (repo/) with JAVE installed in it.
+Jersey can normally be downloaded from the main maven repository, though Maven 2.2.1 fails to follow the 301 redirect requests, leading to build errors.
+This can be bypassed by either downgrading to 2.2.0 or upgrading to 3.x.
+Alternatively, one can try to manually install the jar files (located inside the lib/ folder) using commands of the following format:
 ```
-mvn deploy:deploy-file -Durl=file:repo/ -Dfile=jave-1.0.2.jar -DgroupId=lib/com.sauron -DartifactId=jave -Dpackaging=jar -Dversion=1.0.2
+mvn deploy:deploy-file -Durl=file:repo/ -Dfile=lib/{name-of-jar-file} -DgroupId={groupId} -DartifactId={artifactId} -Dpackaging=jar -Dversion={version #}
 ```
-After this, the project can be compiled normally:
+Once all dependencies are taken care of, the project can be compiled using
 ```
 mvn clean install
 ```

 This will generate a .war file.
 If you don't wish to change the code, then using the provided .war file is fine.

-Note: Some of the required Jersey repositories have moved, leaving 301 redirect requests.
-Maven 2.2.1 fails to follow these requests, leading to build errors.
-This can be bypassed by either downgrading to 2.2.0 or upgrading to 3.x.

 + Details about the source code:
 	- Client.java is the actual Festival client.
 It communicates with the Festival server using Scheme commands and returns a byte array of the audio file in some uncompressed format (wav, nist, ulaw, etc.).